Japanese Knotweed Expert Limited are also experts in the eradication of other invasive weeds

 Himalayan balsam was introduced in the UK in 1839 and is a relative of the Busy Lizzie.
 Growing to over 6 foot tall it can become a major problem, especially when left to grow on riverbanks and wasteland, but it can also invade gardens too.
 It grows rapidly and spreads very quickly, smothering other vegetation as it goes.
 Himalayan balsam is seen in spring to autumn time and produces clusters of purple/pink helmet-shaped flowers – giving it the more common name of ‘policeman’s helmet’.

-Each plant can produce up to 800 seeds, therefore growth is exponential.
+Each plant can produce up to 800 seeds, therefore growth is exponential, meaning it is classed as an invasive weed.
 As the plant is found on riverbanks the seeds, once established, can be transported further afield by water.
 The seeds of Himalayan Balsam can remain viable for two years.

 Ragwort is one of the lesser invasive weeds but is highly poisonous to horses and cattle which therefore makes it a must to eradicate.
 More often found in waysides, grazing land, pony paddocks and uncultivated ground rather than gardens, Ragwort can be up to 3 feet tall with large flat-topped clusters of yellow daisy-like flowers.
 Ragwort produces large numbers of seeds which are dispersed by the wind.
 Not covered under the ASBO legislation, Ragwort has its own code of practice, known as the Ragwort Control Act 2003.
 This act imposes a duty of responsibility on landowners to effectively control the ragwort and to prevent the spread of this weed.